 SCOPE Magazine // Around the world in 7 months (NLD)

-If you like my stories, photographs and crazy adventures, why not connect and stay in touch?
+If you like my stories, photographs and crazy adventures, why not get in touch?
 There are several ways to do so, pick one you like!